-- 3.49 Pollution is a potential cause of harm most likely during construction.
-This could have a direct impact upon the qualifying interest, through ingestion or fouling or, more likely, an indirect impact by modifying the habitat - either temporarily -including intertidal sediment quality.
-Disturbance and the effects of pollution could significantly alter the SPA populations as a viable component of the Firth of Forth SPA or alter their disturbance within the site.
-Both of these scenarios run contrary to the conservation objectives of the SPA. - 3.50 Mitigation measures applied or taken into account.
+- 3.50 Mitigation measures applied or taken into account.
 Acoustic disturbance during the construction phase of the development can be avoided by preventing work during the overwintering period, between September and April (inclusive).
-It may be acceptable however to mitigate any noise disturbance, if necessary, through: - noise attenuation (including screening) or restrictions which prevent noise exceeding thresholds above which qualifying species are disturbed, - phasing plans or agreed programmes of work which prevent activities likely to cause a noise disturbance such as piling from occurring during the overwintering period, or for example, working during high tides at springs between sunrise and sunset during that period. - 3.51 To prevent pollution events, there should be standard adherence to pollution control measures e.g. SEPA Guidance Note 7. - 3.52 The mitigation measures noted above would ensure development of the Seafield Industrial Estate would not have a significant effect upon the Firth of Forth SPA and the Outer Firth of Forth and St Andrews Bay Complex SPA; the structure or the functioning of the Qualifying features (sps) populations or the habitats that they support.
+It may be acceptable however to mitigate any noise disturbance, if necessary, through: - noise attenuation (including screening) or restrictions which prevent noise exceeding thresholds above which qualifying species are disturbed, - phasing plans or agreed programmes of work which prevent activities likely to cause a noise disturbance such as piling from occurring during the overwintering period, or for example, working during high tides at springs between sunrise and sunset during that period. - To prevent pollution events, there should be standard adherence to pollution control measures e.g. SEPA Guidance Note 7. - The mitigation measures noted above would ensure development of the Seafield Industrial Estate would not have a significant effect upon the Firth of Forth SPA and the Outer Firth of Forth and St Andrews Bay Complex SPA; the structure or the functioning of the Qualifying features (sps) populations or the habitats that they support.